 Electronic Transfer – If the donated securities are sold the day they are received into the University’s account, the fair market value of the gift will reflect the actual gross proceeds to the University.
 If the donated securities are sold after the day they are received into the University’s account, the fair market value will be determined by reference to the closing market price on the day they were received into the account.

 Physical Transfer – Once the donor has transferred the actual share certificates to the University, the fair market value will be based upon the closing market price on the day that the University received the physical possession of the securities.

 The University prefers that the donor to makes a gift of securities via electronic transfer.
 The transferring of shares electronically between two different brokerage firms can sometimes take more than one business day and during this time, price fluctuations can occur.
 The University sells donated securities as early as possible.

 Receipting for Fundraising Events

-Receipts may be issued for the charitable portion of ticket prices for University-approved fundraising events.
+Receipts may be issued for the charitable portion of ticket prices for University-approved fundraising events at the discretion of the Executive Director of the Office of Development.
 Normally, the University does not issue these types of tax receipts.